-Potato farls recipe – where the Caribbean meets Ireland, a true culinary affair of sweet potatoes, generously seasoned with common island ingredient and mashed into potato cakes.
+Potato farls recipe – where the Caribbean meets Ireland, a true culinary affair of sweet potatoes, generously seasoned and shaped into potato farls.

 The potatoes used in the recipe are Caribbean sweet potatoes with the red skin as shown in the picture.
 Unfortuntely, you can’t buy these potatoes in your local supermarket.
 You can purchase them from any Caribbean/African/Asian grocery store.
 Two small sweet potatoes as shown, are suffice for this recipe.